-During Pollution Prevention Week the Environmental Protection Agency encourage you to think of ways you and your family can prevent pollution.
+During Pollution Prevention Week the Environmental Protection Agency encourages you to think of ways you and your family can prevent pollution.
 Pollution is the presence or introduction of a substance or thing that has harmful or poisonous effects to the environment.
 The good news is that pollution is preventable.

 According to the EPA, “Pollution prevention is any practice that reduces, eliminates, or prevents pollution at its source.”
-At a small scale this could be as easy as putting trash in a trash can and not on the ground to prevent litter.
-At an industrial scale a factory may reduce the amount of water used in the manufacturing process to reduce the amount of waste water generated.
+At a small scale, this could be as easy as putting trash in a trash can and not on the ground to prevent litter.
+At an industrial scale, a factory may reduce the amount of water used in the manufacturing process to reduce the amount of wastewater generated.

 Preventing pollution can have financial benefits in the reduction of waste management and cleanup costs.
 More efficient manufacturing to reduce waste can also strengthen economic growth.
 And last but not least, pollution prevention has environmental benefits since it helps conserve the health of the environment, and conserves natural resources.
 Here are several ways you can prevent pollution on a daily basis.